-IMPLEMENTATION TOOL RECOMMENDED ACTIONS CORRESPONDING LENS PROGRESS (UNDERWAY OR PLANNED) DEPARTMENT(S) INVOLVED FUNDING SOURCE(S) Land Acquisition Strategy Develop a City Land Acquisition Strategy to establish priorities and funding mechanisms to acquire land, especially public access to waterfront, for future parks, facilities, public spaces and housing partnerships in or near established Growth Centres.
-(CONNECTION - DCC AND ACC, MASTER PLAN IMPLEMENTATION TOOL) Create an equity mapping framework to guide future investments, new plans, and updates to existing plans, such as the City Lands Acquisition Strategy and the Parks and Recreation Master Plan.
-Infrastructure Housing City Land Stratogy is in Development Services Financial Services Recreation, Culture and Housing 3.
+IMPLEMENTATION TOOL RECOMMENDED ACTIONS CORRESPONDING LENS PROGRESS (UNDERWAY OR PLANNED) DEPARTMENT(S) INVOLVED FUNDING SOURCE(S) Land Acquisition Strategy 1.
+Develop a City Land Acquisition Strategy to establish priorities and funding mechanisms to acquire land, especially public access to waterfront, for future parks, facilities, public spaces and housing partnerships in or near established Growth Centres.
+(CONNECTION - DCC AND ACC, MASTER PLAN IMPLEMENTATION TOOL) Infrastructure Housing Development Services Financial Services Housing 2.
+Create an equity mapping framework to guide future investments, new plans, and updates to existing plans, such as the City Lands Acquisition Strategy and the Parks and Recreation Master Plan.
+Daily Needs Transportation City Land Strategy is in 2025 workplan Recreation, Culture and Community Services 3.
 Consider parcels of land with good access (i.e., safe pedestrian routes, proximity to existing active transportation routes) to Growth Centres as part of acquisition guidelines within the Parkland Acquisition Strategy.
-Daily Needs Transportation 2025 workplan Community Services Financial Services City Manager Accelerator Fund
+Financial Services City Manager

 IMPLEMENTATION TOOL RECOMMENDED ACTIONS CORRESPONDING LENS PROGRESS (UNDERWAY OR PLANNED) DEPARTMENT(S) INVOLVED FUNDING SOURCE(S) Subdivision Servicing Bylaw Revise Subdivision and Servicing Bylaw to encourage infill development.
 Changes could include, but are not limited to: Clarifying water and sewer servicing requirements and standards Stormwater standards Clarifying the number of driveways per frontage Consider cash-in-lieu of offsite works and frontage improvements (i.e. sidewalks, streetlights, lanes and road improvements, boulevard landscaping, etc.).
 New legislation provides additional tools such as road dedication at time of building permit and creates new frontage and servicing considerations associated with SSMUH.
 Review the SDS and integrate provisions that require future development to adopt a grid, modified grid street network, or provide mid-block connections for active transportation.
 Consider implementing a Frontage Works Program similar to the recently developed programs by the City of Coquitlam and City of Kelowna .
 The City collects fees from all developments within a defined area to help fund streetscape improvements on a neighbourhood level.
-Developers who choose not to pay into the fee program are required to construct the necessary frontage improvement Infrastructure Housing Daily Needs Transportation Subdivision Servicing Bylaw will be updated in 2025-26 Development Services Infrastructure and Environmental Engineering Financial Services Operations Growing Communities Fund Housing Accelerator Fund Interdepartmental Coordination and Staff Time
+Developers who choose not to pay into the fee program are required to construct the necessary frontage improvement improvements.
+This action would lead to the creation of a cohesive street appearance by constructing Infrastructure Housing Daily Needs Transportation Subdivision Servicing Bylaw will be updated in 2025-26 Development Services Infrastructure and Environmental Engineering Financial Services Operations Growing Communities Fund Housing Accelerator Fund Interdepartmental Coordination and Staff Time